jufaldanabo/Portfolio/index.md

-You can use the [editor on GitHub](https://github.com/jufaldanabo/model-clasification) to maintain and preview the content for your website in Markdown files.
+You can use the [Repository Model Clasification](https://github.com/jufaldanabo/model-clasification) to maintain and preview the content for your website in Markdown files.

 ## Machine learning (Model of segmentation)